Last Updated on November 17, 2020 by Dr Sanusi Umar MD

 Keloid Removal Treatment

-Treatment of keloids involves removal, but the type often depends on the age of the patient.
+Treatment of keloids involves removal, but the type often depends on the patient’s age.
 Options include surgical excision, pulsed dye laser treatment, corticosteroid and antimetabolic injection (not recommended for children), cryotherapy, and Genz zone radiation.
 The likelihood of the resulting surgery scars has a more than 50% percent chance of becoming a keloid.

 Surgical excision is the most common way to remove keloids.
 This procedure uses the keloid scar to close the keloid itself.
 Dr.U uses this method to help minimize the scarring and help keep the scarring from returning.

-The Manhattan Beach, Los Angeles patient was happy with her keloid-free earlobe, achieved without the need for steroid injections.
+The Manhattan Beach, Los Angeles patient was happy with her keloid-free earlobe, achieved without requiring steroid injections.

 How to Get Rid of Keloids on Ear: Before and After Results Photos:

-This Manhattan Beach, Los Angeles patient came to Dr. U with a combination of a split earlobe on her left ear, and keloids on her right ear.
-Dr. U kept the earlobe preserved and accepted the challenge to maintain the degree of collagen needed in the ear.
-The keloid was removed and the earlobe was repaired, keeping the shape of the earlobe intact.
+This Manhattan Beach, Los Angeles patient came to Dr. U with a split earlobe on her left ear and keloids on her right ear.
+Dr. U preserved the earlobe and accepted the challenge of maintaining the degree of collagen needed in the ear.
+The keloid was removed, and the earlobe was repaired, keeping the shape of the earlobe intact.

 The patient was happy with the result of the treatment.